oceanprotocol/pdr-backend/READMEs/ethmiami.md

 Criteria / prizes:
 - Accuracy = % correct predictions in the interval
-- 1st place: (FIXME) OCEAN -> highest accuracy
+- 1st place: $1500 OCEAN -> highest accuracy
-- 2nd place: (FIXME) OCEAN -> 2nd highest accuracy
+- 2nd place: $1000 OCEAN -> 2nd highest accuracy
-- 3rd place: (FIXME) OCEAN -> 3rd highest accuracy
+- 3rd place: $500 OCEAN -> 3rd highest accuracy

 Timing:
 - Your predictoor must make submissions **every 5 minutes** in the interval from **4:00am to 12:00pm EDT on Sun Oct 29**.
-- It's ok if it predicts before or after too!
+- It's OK if it predicts before or after too!
 But those won't be counted
 - For each 5-min slot that it neglects to submit a prediction, that miss is treated as an incorrect prediction (vs being ignored)

 ### 0.4 Support